 During their daily duties, IUPD and campus facility/physical plant employees constantly look for and report problems with lighting, locks, security equipment, emergency telephones, vegetative landscaping features, and other public safety hazards for all exterior and interior areas of the campus.
-Exterior lighting deficiencies should be reported to IUPD, and interior lighting deficiencies should be reported to your campus facility/physical plant office.
-Shrubs, trees or other landscaping concerns that might create an unsafe area should be reported to your campus facility/physical plant office.
+Exterior lighting deficiencies should be reported to IUPD, and interior lighting deficiencies should be reported to JUPD, and interior lighting deficiencies should be reported to your campus facility/physical plant office.
+Shrubs, trees, or other landscaping concerns that might create an unsafe area should be reported to your campus facility/physical plant office.
 IUPD and facility/physical plant employees work together to resolve reported problems in a manner that minimizes hazardous conditions.
-A comprehensive survey is conducted of all exterior lighting on a semiannual basis to ensure pathways are well lit.
+A comprehensive survey is conducted of all exterior lighting on a semi-annual basis to ensure pathways are well lit.
 Emergency telephones, including elevator phones, are surveyed on a regular basis for deficiencies.